timebertt/thesis-controller-sharding/content/60-evaluation.md

 It also shows that responsibility for website objects is well-distributed across all 3 shards, with each shard being assinged roughly a third of all objects.

 Finally, the measure[^measure] tool is implemented for retrieving the relevant measurements from the Prometheus metrics store via the HTTP API.
-It fetches time series over a given time range and stores the result matrices in CSV-formatted files.
+It fetches time series over a given time range and stores the result matrices in CSV-formatted files for further analysis and visualization.
-[@Lst:measure-queries] shows the query configuration that is used to determine the operator's resource usage in experiments.
+[@Lst:measure-queries] shows the query configuration that is used to determine the operator's resource usage in the following experiment.

 ```yaml
 queries: